geo-ant/blog/_posts/2024-07-20-bayesian-nonlinear-least-squares.md

 a strikingly similar formula for the covariance matrix, with the difference that
 $$\hat{\sigma}^2=\lVert \boldsymbol{r}(\boldsymbol{p^\dagger})\rVert^2/(N_y-N_p)$$,
 where $$N_y - N_p$$ is typically called the _degrees of freedom_ of the fit.
 This
-formula has always sense to me, probably because I'd seen it so often, but I have never seen it derived.
+formula has always seemed reasonable to me, probably because I've gotten used to it, but I have never seen it derived.
 I assume it's a Frequentist result, but I honestly don't know.
 It might just as well be a Bayesian result, obtained with different priors or different approximations.